wp-plugins/usersumo/readme.txt

 * Under UserSumo section, enter your UserSumo ID and save.
 * Finally, make full use of our intuitive Dashboard https://usersumo.com to manage your social proof widgets.
 Customise appearance, where they display and what goals you wish to track.

+== Screenshots ==

+1. Here's a screenshot of it in action
+2. Another screenshot
+3. Last screenshot

 == Changelog ==
+= 0.2 =

+* Added screenshots

 = 0.1 =

 * Initial release